Sports betting glossary

 - Closing Line Value (CLV)

 The difference between the odds you bet at and the odds at the moment the game starts (the closing line).
-Positive CLV means you got a better price than the market's final estimate, which is the strongest evidence of long-term betting skill.
+Positive CLV means you got a better price than the market's final estimate, which is the strongest short-term evidence of betting skill.

 - Cover (ATS)